jonghyuneya/aiml-k.github.io/content/authors/admin/_index.md

 My personal research themes include learning to make wise decisions under uncertainty, efficiency of machine learning algorithms, explainable and verifiable artificial intelligence.

 <!-- 그 외의 것/trivia -->
+My Ph.D. started in 2009 and ended in 2019: in the midst of my Ph.D. decade I worked as a software engineer in Samsung Electronics.
-I have been putting efforts into public outreaches regarding significant events and impactful findings in my field of research and interest, such as "Dissecting AlphaGo" (알파고 해부하기) series.
+Meanwhile, I have been putting efforts into public outreaches regarding significant events and impactful findings in my field of research and interest, such as "Dissecting AlphaGo" (알파고 해부하기) series.
+Additional details can be found in my [curriculum vitae](https://docs.google.com/document/d/1QZI5EFBZ3Xsw4TMAHOI6sB7T_JsBC7y4UUIAGhU-sXo/edit?usp=sharing).